ska-sa/katsdpmodels/doc/user/api.rst

 Fetching
 --------
-The :mod:`katsdmodels.fetch` sub-package provides modules for retrieving models over HTTP.
+The :mod:`katsdpmodels.fetch` sub-package provides modules for retrieving models over HTTP.
 For code using :mod:`asyncio`, use :mod:`katsdpmodels.fetch.aiohttp`; for synchronous code, use :mod:`katsdpmodels.fetch.requests`.
 These depend on the